Thao Ma: Aviation service 1955-1966

-By August 1965, the RLAF strike component had increased to 27 T-28s, with the aggressive and charismatic Thao Ma being promoted to brigadier-general.
+By August 1965, the RLAF strike component had increased to 27 T-28s, with Thao Ma being promoted to brigadier-general.
 Brig.
-Gen. Thao Ma had not only successfully managed to increase the T-28s' combat sortie rate, but continued to fly personally many strike missions.
+Gen. Thao Ma had not only successfully managed to increase the T-28s' combat sortie rate, but continued to personally fly many strike missions.

 In the wake of the failed coup, Brig.
 Gen. Thao Ma was both pressured to allow the smuggling of drugs by the RLAF's C-47 transports and enticed with bribe offers.
 Despite the ongoing pressure, however, he remained intransigent.
 Finally, in May 1966 the Royal Lao Armed Forces (FAR) General Staff summoned Brig.
-Gen. Thao Ma from the RLAF headquarters at Seno Air Base to inform him they had detached the C-47 transport planes from the RLAF Air Command and formed them into a separate command, placed under Colonel Sourith Don Sasorith, himself also a former Army paratrooper.
+Gen. Thao Ma from the RLAF headquarters at Seno Air Base to inform him they had detached the C-47 transport planes from RLAF Air Command and formed them into a separate command under Colonel Sourith Don Sasorith, himself also a former Army paratrooper.
 Brig.
-Gen. Thao Ma was also ordered to transfer his headquarters back to Vientiane, so that he could be placed closely under the General Staff's watchful eye.
+Gen. Thao Ma was also ordered to transfer his headquarters back to Vientiane, where he could be under the General Staff's watchful eye.
 Instead, he pleaded for a six-month grace period before relocating his headquarters to the capital city and fled to Luang Prabang.
-By now, he was fearful of assassination and was psychologically deteriorating under stress.
-As the six-month grace period passed on, he desperately sought alternatives to the ordered transfer, seeking unsuccessfully the intercession of King Savang Vatthana, of his American sponsors, and of his friend Captain Kong Le.
+By now, he was fearful of assassination and was psychologically deteriorating under the stress.
+During the six-month grace period, he desperately sought alternatives to the ordered transfer, seeking unsuccessfully the intercession of King Savang Vatthana, of his American sponsors, and of his friend Captain Kong Le.

 On 22 October 1966, Brig.
 Gen. Thao Ma attempted a coup via air strike when he personally led a flight of Laotian T-28 pilots loyal to him in a combat sortie directed at Vientiane.
-An attempt to kill the Deputy Commander-in-Chief of the Royal Lao Army (RLA), Major-General Kouprasith Abhay with rocket fire aimed at his home failed.
+An attempt to kill the Deputy Commander-in-Chief of the Royal Lao Army (RLA), Major general Kouprasith Abhay, with rocket fire aimed at his home failed.
 Two ammunition dumps at Wattay Air Base outside the city were blown up, killing over 30 people on the ground and many more wounded.

 As the coup attempt fell apart, the dissident T-28 pilots had no choice but to return to Seno Air Base.
 Brig.
-Gen. Thao Ma was then persuaded by American officials not to fly a follow-up strike.
-At 01:45 hours of 23 October 1966, he and ten remaining loyal RLAF pilots took off from Seno and flew their T-28s to exile in Thailand.
+Gen. Thao Ma was then persuaded by American officials not to fly a followup strike.
+At 01:45 hours of 23 October, he and ten remaining loyal RLAF pilots took off from Seno and flew their T-28s into exile in Thailand.
 The loss of a third of its T-28 pilots was a serious setback for the RLAF.